MisterRooster/ogl-gui-starter/README.md

 # ogl-gui-starter

-This application is a simple OpenGL window using GLFW3 with imgui embedded as graphical user interface.
+This project is a small OpenGL application using GLFW3 with imgui embedded as graphical user interface.
-It's purpose is to be used as a starting point for OpenGL projects that need a gui.
+It's purpose is to be used as a basis to quickly prototyping and implementing OpenGL scenarios or as a starting point for your own gui OpenGL application.
-A few useful helper classes for rendering, file reading/writing etc. are provided.
+Same useful helper classes for rendering, file reading/writing etc. are provided.

 > **Note**:
 Support for OpenGL 4.4 core profile is required.